nunezco2/nunezco2.github.io/index.markdown

 layout: single
 ---

 **CITQCA** focuses on *understanding*, *designing* and *intervening* on systems that are reallistically complex by applying theory and computation commensurate with the challenge at hand.
-We seek to develop next-generation methods and tools that extend our ability to reason about problems across a wide range of spatial and temporal scales, as well as disciplines.
+We seek to develop next-generation methods and tools that extend our ability to reason about hard problems across a wide range of spatial and temporal scales, and different disciplines.

 ### Methods